anjoismysign/bloblib-ide/README.md

 # bloblib-ide

 <!-- Plugin description -->
-This plugin provides a set of tools for working with the BlobLib library collection.
+This plugin provides a set of tools for working with the BlobLib library collection in IntelliJ IDEA.
 This set of tools will help you at developing Bukkit plugins.

 - [x] BlobPlugin class generator